What do I need to know about my child's medicines?

 What should I tell the doctor?

-When your doctor prescribes a medicine or when you ask about an OTC medicine for your child, be sure to tell your doctor these things:
+When your doctor prescribes a medicine, or when you ask about giving your child an OTC medicine, be sure to tell your doctor these things:

 - Other medicines that your child is taking (both prescription and OTC medicines)

 - If the medicine costs too much for you to buy

 The pharmacist should tell you when and how to give your child the medicine, and should answer any questions you have about the medicine.
 For liquid medicines, the pharmacist should give you a measuring device and show you the right way to use it.